opensafely/qof-utilities/README.md

 ## Contents of this repo

-This repo currently contains resources for the creation of QOF registers for the following clinical domains in OpenSAFELY:
+This repo currently contains resources for the creation of QOF registers (Version 46) for the following clinical domains in OpenSAFELY:

 - Asthma (AST_REG)
 - Diabetes (DM_REG)